Daniil-Horobets/Maven-Docker_Fast-Rebuild/README.md

 * Make sure that you have Maven installed (and Environment Variables are correctly set) by running `mvn -v` in cmd.
 * Download [scripts](scripts) folder content (docker-build-compose.bat, run-maven.bat).
 You can place them in your
 project root folder or any other.
 If it is in the project folder it will be faster to open it as cmd script right from IDE or Explorer (no need to specify the path).
+Make sure that both scripts are in one folder (or in [docker-build-compose.bat](scripts/docker-build-compose.bat) change path to run-maven.bat)
 * In [docker-build-compose.bat](scripts/docker-build-compose.bat) set Docker Container name and Docker Image name.
 You need them to be specified in docker-compose.yaml/compose.yaml of your project.
 * In [run-maven.bat](scripts/run-maven.bat) set the steps of the Maven Lifecycle you want to run. `clean` and